 St Nics' Values Journey

 In September 2011, the school introduced values to our teaching and behaviour management and it transformed the way both adults and children understood, thought about and spoke about behaviour in particular.
 We began with twenty-two values (one a month for a two year cycle), but this was a lot to keep track of and far too many for children to remember, so in the Autumn of 2018, we reviewed our values alongside our hopes and dreams for the children, taking into account their life experiences, individual needs and factors affecting their learning.
-We consulted children, parents, staff and governors about our ideas for reducing the number of values and in January 2019 we drew all of this together into a curriculum document which shows our vision, our values and how these values drive our curriculum, fulfilling our aims for the children in our care.
+We consulted children, parents, staff and governors about our ideas for reducing the number of values and in January 2019 we drew all of this together into a curriculum document which shows our vision and values and how these drive our curriculum, fulfilling our aims for the children in our care.